Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 11 - kubernetes-docker/11 README.md

    ```bash
    kubectl get services
    ```
-   When an `EXTERNAL-IP` appears for `sample-app-service`, open your browser and navigate to that IP address.
+   When an `EXTERNAL-IP` appears for `sample-app-service`, open your browser and navigate to that link.

 ---